-We also have face-to-face catch ups with you during the course of the match where we treat you to a coffee or lunch.
+We also have face-to-face catch ups with you during the course of your match where we treat you to a coffee or lunch.
 Here we talk in-depth about any questions or concerns you have about the match, young person or their whānau environment.

 We are also free to catch up at any time throughout the year if you have concerns or just want to chat about how things are going.
-If professional help is required we'll organise and pay for you to see a counsellor.